 ‘Yes, a bright mirror is an excellent metaphor for the mind.
 Clarity of mind is indeed like a bright mirror.
 And the stand is like the meditator sitting with a good straight meditation posture.
 The stand is also perhaps an image of uprightness and nobility of conduct.
 The discipline of acting ethically and with generosity can indeed lead to a clear calm mind if they are performed without pride and identification.
 However, the ultimate basis of a clear calm mind is the imperturbable clarity of awareness itself.
 And ethical action comes naturally to one who has learnt to rest in the one mind of awareness.
 Ethical and generous actions of body, speech and mind, are beautiful and bring happiness, because they bring us into alignment with our true nature, but only complete familiarity with our true nature will bring liberation.’

 ‘The mind is like a mirror because the images in a mirror do not stick to its bright surface.
-When the meditator contemplates the mind of awareness itself rather than just the fleeting contents of the mind, the thoughts that arise and pass away, he sees that awareness is indeed mirror-like and bright.
-Indeed the one mind of awareness is always luminous and shines with a kindly non-judgemental light on all thoughts whatsoever.
+When the meditator contemplates the mind of awareness itself rather than just the fleeting contents of the mind – the thoughts that arise and pass away – he sees that awareness is indeed mirror-like and bright.
+Indeed, the one mind of awareness is always luminous and shines with a kindly non-judgemental light on all thoughts whatsoever.
 Awareness just sees things as they are.
-It does not want to change the thoughts that arise.
-It is accepting.’
+It does not need to change the thoughts that arise.
+It is receiving and accepting of them – recognising that they are empty of self-nature.’

-‘Spiritual transformation is a question of emphasis, a question of where we choose to place our attention.
+‘Spiritual transformation is a question of emphasis, a question of where we choose to place our attention and our identification.
 If I were teaching meditation I would advise the monks to give their attention to the mirror-like quality of awareness itself, rather than to it mental contents.
 This change of emphasis alone is enough to purify the mind, since awareness is purity itself.
 No thoughts can ever stain its mirror-like purity and brightness.
 The meditator does not need to judge his thoughts and control his mind.
-He only needs to become familiar with the mirror-like Awareness in which the thoughts arise.
+He only needs to become familiar with the mirror-like awareness in which his thoughts arise.
 As he learns to rest as the one mind of awareness, he will see the conditioned nature of his thoughts.
 He will notice that they are only points of view, just thoughts conditioned by his experience, and his identification with them will fall away.’

 ‘One who has gained familiarity with the one mind of awareness develops a reflective mirror-like intelligence.
 When judgements arise in him, he reflects on them.
 He does not speak them or act on them, but notices that they are just conditioned points of view, just the momentum and reactivity of his mind.
 When he is familiar with the one mind of awareness he becomes capable of true objectivity, and thinks in a completely new way that is not self-referencing.’